alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 You must be registered with HMRC to produce excise goods or to handle excise goods before the excise duty has been paid (called being in ‘duty suspension’).

-If you’re registered with HMRC to produce excise goods, you can:
+If you’re registered with HMRC to dispatch excise goods, you can:

 - export the goods outside the UK without paying UK excise duty (in some circumstances)